Heliks/flex/readme.md

 Implementation of the [flexbox](https://www.w3.org/TR/css-flexbox-1) algorithm in typescript.
-Most major features are implemented.
-I do not plan to cover stuff like aspect ratios.
+Although some features are still missing, most major features should be implemented.

-Missing planed features:
+Missing:

 - [ ] min/max size constraints
 - [ ] position: absolute